MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-custom-copilot.md

    :::image type="content" source="media/add-custom-copilot/copilot-tab.png" alt-text="Screenshot that shows the copilot tab in Settings and where you can select an app that was shared with you." lightbox="media/add-custom-copilot/copilot-tab.png":::

 1. Once you select a Copilot, close the settings dialog box and publish the app.
-Once the app is published, users will be able to use Copilot within it.
+Once the app is published, users are able to use Copilot within it.

 Copilot isn't visible when previewing an app in Power Apps Studio.
 To see Copilot in action, save and publish your app, and then open it using the Power Apps mobile or a web browser.